BeardedOrc/screaming-crafts/README.md

 # screaming-crafts
-Custom crafting fro spigot with custom materials
+Custom crafting for spigot with custom materials

+Very first attempt at creating a plugin, as well as first attempt with git and git-hub